Cobblestone-Bridge/TurtleOverlord/README.md

 go get github.com/pilu/fresh
 ```

-Now if you run in the TurtleOverlord source folder:
+If you run in the TurtleOverlord source folder:

 ```
 fresh -c runner.conf